apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

     replicas: 2
 ```

-Configure the FE service image to be used, and update the configuration to the [storage-and-computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).
+Replace {felmage} with the image version >=3.0.2, that wants to deploy, and update the configuration to the [storage-and-computing separation resources to be deployed](install-quickstart#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ## Configure resources